Greatest Escapes to the Country hosts Steve, Nicki and Jules reveal the secret to finding the "perfect" home

 He continued: “The other part that we’re often asked to look for is outbuildings because people want studios or office space.
 If you only search for properties that have them you will restrict yourself, so it’s good looking within your budget and finding places that you might be able to build on.”

 Greatest Escapes to the Country is on at 6.30pm on BBC Two.
 To see what else is on, have a look at our TV Guide.
-If you want to read Jules Hudson’s Escape to The Country Handbook, head over to Amazon now.
+You can buy Jules Hudson’s Escape to The Country Handbook, on Amazon now.